fvm/redesigned-chainsaw/README.md

 The mention of bits was a huge red herring and flipping strings was the easiest.
 Not having a reduce function also was a bit of a pain in the ass and probably something worth learning.
 Having to drop slices ends up triggering the garbage collector quite often.

+## Day 04

+Coming up with the data structures for easy access took quite a bit of figuring out.
+As well as how the `Reader` in the `encoding/csv` package works.
+Also learned that you can't change `bufio.Split` functions after using it to `bufio.Scan()`.
+Still haven't figured out if it's possible to get a new scanner at the position where you left the other, but this worked.

+Also, realising that more boards can win per roun/d.